 30 Walks in the New Forest National Park

-A guidebook to 30 day walks of between 3 and 10 miles set throughout the New Forest National Park in Hampshire and Wiltshire.
+A guidebook to 30 walks of between 3 and 10 miles set throughout the New Forest National Park in Hampshire and Wiltshire.
 Routes explore ancient woodland, heather-clad heath and dramatic coastline, all within easy reach of Southampton, Bournemouth and Salisbury.
-Walks for all abilities, easily combined to make up longer challenges.
+Walks for all abilities, easily combined to create longer challenges.

-Seasonsany time of the year; spring brings new life into the forest, summers are mild and the ground is usually dry although this is peak tourist season, autumn brings vivid displays of colour and good clear days, winter has shorter days with the least number of visitors, but some routes can become wet underfoot
+SeasonsWalking in the New Forest is good at any time of the year.
+Spring brings new life into the forest, summers are mild and the ground is usually dry making walking easier, though this is peak tourist season.
+Autumn brings vivid displays of colour and good clear days, winter has the least number of visitors, though some of the routes can become rather wet underfoot

-Difficultywalks between 3 and 10 miles; terrain fairly flat; paths range from good gravel tracks to narrow paths over open heath; some stream crossings without bridges, though these should not pose any difficulties unless there has been heavy rainfall; navigation straightforward with care sometimes required on indistinct paths over open heath, or through woods
+DifficultyWalks are on fairly flat terrain with no real climbs, and paths range from good gravel tracks to narrow paths over open heath.
+There are some stream crossings without bridges, although these should not pose any difficulties unless there has been heavy rainfall.
+Navigation is normally straightforward, though care is sometimes required on indistinct paths over open heath, or through woods.

 Table of Contents